Clinical Pharmacology for Vytorin

 Pharmacokinetic studies with another statin having a similar principal route of elimination to that of simvastatin have suggested that for a given dose level higher systemic exposure may be achieved in patients with severe renal impairment (as measured by creatinine clearance).

-Drug Interactions [See also DRUG INTERACTIONS]
+[See also DRUG INTERACTIONS]

 No clinically significant pharmacokinetic interaction was seen when ezetimibe was coadministered with simvastatin.
-No specific pharmacokinetic drug interaction studies with VYTORIN have been conducted other than the following study with NIASPAN (Niacin extended-release tablets).
+No specific pharmacokinetic drug interaction studies with VYTORIN have been conducted other than the following trial with NIASPAN (Niacin extended-release tablets).

-The effect of VYTORIN (10/20 mg daily for 7 days) on the pharmacokinetics of NIASPAN extended-release tablets (1000 mg for 2 days and 2000 mg for 5 days following a low-fat breakfast) was studied in healthy subjects.
+Niacin: The effect of VYTORIN (10/20 mg daily for 7 days) on the pharmacokinetics of NIASPAN extended-release tablets (1000 mg for 2 days and 2000 mg for 5 days following a low-fat breakfast) was studied in healthy subjects.
 The mean Cmax and AUC of niacin increased 9% and 22%, respectively.
 The mean Cmax and AUC of nicotinuric acid increased 10% and 19%, respectively (N=13).
-In the same study, the effect of NIASPAN on the pharmacokinetics of VYTORIN was evaluated (N=15).
+In the same trial, the effect of NIASPAN on the pharmacokinetics of VYTORIN was evaluated (N=15).
 While concomitant NIASPAN decreased the mean Cmax of total ezetimibe (1%), and simvastatin (2%), it increased the mean Cmax of simvastatin acid (18%).
 In addition, concomitant NIASPAN increased the mean AUC of total ezetimibe (26%), simvastatin (20%), and simvastatin acid (35%).

 Cases of myopathy/rhabdomyolysis have been observed with simvastatin coadministered with lipid-modifying doses (≥1 g/day niacin) of niacin-containing products.
 [See WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS]

-Ezetimibe had no significant effect on a series of probe drugs (caffeine, dextromethorphan, tolbutamide, and IV midazolam) known to be metabolized by cytochrome P450 (1A2, 2D6, 2C8/9 and 3A4) in a “cocktail” study of twelve healthy adult males.
+Cytochrome P450: Ezetimibe had no significant effect on a series of probe drugs (caffeine, dextromethorphan, tolbutamide, and IV midazolam) known to be metabolized by cytochrome P450 (1A2, 2D6, 2C8/9 and 3A4) in a “cocktail” trial of twelve healthy adult males.
 This indicates that ezetimibe is neither an inhibitor nor an inducer of these cytochrome P450 isozymes, and it is unlikely that ezetimibe will affect the metabolism of drugs that are metabolized by these enzymes.

-In a study of 12 healthy volunteers, simvastatin at the 80-mg dose had no effect on the metabolism of the probe cytochrome P450 isoform 3A4 (CYP3A4) substrates midazolam and erythromycin.
+In a trial of 12 healthy volunteers, simvastatin at the 80-mg dose had no effect on the metabolism of the probe cytochrome P450 isoform 3A4 (CYP3A4) substrates midazolam and erythromycin.
 This indicates that simvastatin is not an inhibitor of CYP3A4 and, therefore, is not expected to affect the plasma levels of other drugs metabolized by CYP3A4.

 Ezetimibe

-Table 4: Effect of Coadministered Drugs on Total Ezetimibe
+Table 5: Effect of Coadministered Drugs on Total Ezetimibe

-Coadministered Drug and Dosing Regimen |
+| Coadministered Drug and Dosing Regimen |

 Total Ezetimibe* |

-Change in AUC |
+| Change in AUC |

 Change in Cmax |

-Cyclosporine-stable dose required (75-150 mg BID)†, ‡ |
+| Cyclosporine-stable dose required (75-150 mg BID)†,‡ |

 ↑240% |